Deciding to get help

 While it is true that opioids are prescribed for MAT, this is precisely why it is an effective treatment for opioid dependence.
 MAT is long-acting, which means it doesn’t wear off after a few hours like other opioids.

-People taking MAT are less likely to seek or use other opioids and are able to get back to their normal lifestyle that’s more difficult when they’re dependent on other opioids.
+People taking MAT are less likely to seek or use other opioids and are able to get back to their normal lifestyle – something that's more difficult when they’re dependent on other opioids.

 People who try to stop using opioids without help from medication find it much harder.
 People who are on MAT are less likely to return to using opioids than people who are not.